SabrinaPL/rest-api/README.md

 ## Description

 This RESTful Movies API provides access to a movie database, allowing users to retrieve and manage movie, actor, and ratings information.
+The API also provides aggregated and computed data that can be used for data analysis and to visualize gender distribution based on movie production country, production company, movie genre, department and production year.
 The main features include:

     Movies Management: Fetch all movies, retrieve a specific movie by ID, and delete movies by ID (with JWT authentication).